-- Colorectal cancer is the second leading cause cancer deaths in the U.S.
+- Colorectal cancer is the third most common cancer in both men and women in the U.S.

 - Screening, diagnosis and treatment can prevent colorectal cancer because it can detect precancerous growths, called polyps, in the colon and rectum.
 Although most polyps will not become cancerous, removing them can prevent cancer from occurring.